 “Acting Adjutant General of the Army”

 When he was considered healthy, he was returned to the United States on the U.S.S.
-Joseph T. Dyckman and arrived at San Francisco on October 16, 1945, and was sent to Letterman General Hospital.
+Joseph T. Dyckman and arrived in San Francisco on October 16, 1945, and was sent to Letterman General Hospital.
 It was at this time that he was promoted to Staff Sergeant.

 Lyle was discharged from the Army on January 22, 1946.
 He and his wife became the parents of three daughters.
 To support his family, he worked as a sheet metal worker.
 The family resided in Owenton, Kentucky.